How To: Create a Faux Wood Grain… with Paint!

 Use a synthetic bristle brush or paint roller to cover the entire project surface in paint.
 When the paint dries, apply a second coat and then allow the coat to dry completely.

 Now you’ll want to mix the glaze for your faux bois painting technique.
-In a paint mixing jar, combine equal parts clear acrylic glaze and a second latex paint pick.
+In a paint mixing jar (view example on Amazon), combine equal parts clear acrylic glaze and a second latex paint pick.
 Opt for latex paint that is a similar to, but a few shades darker than, the base coat.
 Replace the cap on the jar and shake the contents to create a translucent tinted glaze.
 Later on, when you apply the glaze, you’ll want the base coat to still be visible through it.

 Pour the glaze into a paint pan, and load a synthetic bristle brush (or a roller with a quarter-inch nap roller cover) with the glaze.
 Working in sections 6 inches in width at a time, apply a thin layer of the glaze that extends the entire height of the project surface.

 Create the faux wood grain in the fresh glaze.
-Position a wood grain rocker—a hand tool that creates a wood grain texture on painted surfaces—at a top edge of the project’s surface.
+Position a wood grain rocker—a hand tool that creates a wood grain texture on painted surfaces (view example on Amazon)—at a top edge of the project’s surface.
 Then slowly drag the rocker down vertically, rocking the curved head of the tool from the top to bottom through the wet glaze until you reach the opposite end of the project surface.

 To change the direction of the faux wood grain, simply flip the rocker and drag it in the opposite direction.
 To create variety with larger arches and a fine straight grain, position a graining comb—a triangular tool with teeth that mimics a grain texture—along the edge of the section you completed and pull the comb either straight down through the glaze or at a slight angle.
 This technique should create a more random (and therefore more natural) appearance.